Ajatashatru: Religion

 Ajatashatru is mentioned in both Jaina and Buddhist traditions.

 The Uvavai/Aupapātika sutta, which is the first Upānga (see Jain Agamas) of the Jains throws light on the relation between Mahavira and Ajatashatru.
 It accounts that Ajatashatru held Mahavira in the highest esteem.
 The same text also states that Ajatashatru had an officer to report to him about the daily routine of Mahavira.
 He was paid lavishly.
 The officer had a vast network and supporting field staff through whom he collected all the information about Mahavira and reported to the king.
 The Uvavai Sutta has detailed and illuminating discussion on Mahavira's arrival at the city of Champa, the honor was shown to him by Ajatashatru, the sermon given by Mahavira in Ardhamagadhi language, etc.

-According to Buddhist tradition, the Samaññaphala Sutta deals with his first meeting with the Buddha, where he realized his mistakes with his association to Devadatta and plan to killing his own father.
+According to Buddhist tradition, the Samaññaphala Sutta deals with his first meeting with the Buddha, where he realized his mistakes with his association to Devadatta and planining to killing his own father.
 According to the same text, during this meeting, Ajatashatru took protection of the Buddha, the Dhamma and the Sangha.
 He was mentioned more than once in several other Sutta as an example of strong devotee to the Buddha, the Dhamma, and the Sangha.
 He erected a vast Stupa on the bones and ashes of the Buddha after the funeral, and Ajatashatru also was present in the first Buddhist council at the Sattapanni (Saptparni) caves Rajgriha.

 In Mahayana Buddhism, Ajatashatru plays a significant soteriological role.
 He appears in the Mahayana Mahaparinirvana Sutra as a being completely overtaken by evil and suffering, and as such the prototype of an ordinary, sinful person who can only be saved by the Buddha's compassion; the Buddha even declares in this sutra that he will "remain in the world for the sake of Ajatashatru".
 This episode, along with the broader theme of the Age of Dharma Decline, informed several Mahayana schools' emphasis on faith rather than accumulating merit.

 Whether Ajatashatru was a Jain or Buddhist, both texts accounted for him as a devotee of the respective religions.